Coulbe/Coulbe/README.md

 Hello, I’m **Coulbe**!
 I’m passionate about **data science**, **data engineering**, and exploring the boundaries of **knowledge discovery** to create impactful solutions.
 My focus is **Notfall Engineers**, a next-generation platform designed to revolutionise emergency building maintenance for critical systems, including electricity, plumbing, gas, heating, HVAC, and more.

-Through **AI-driven predictive maintenance**, **blockchain-powered rewards**, and **scalable cloud platforms**, I aim to build solutions that redefine efficiency and reliability in this industry.
-Let’s innovate together and drive meaningful change in the world of architecture for future-proof building services engineering, maintenance and facilities management services.

-Contact: info@notfallengineers.com

-This repository contains the **interactive and expanded data flow diagram** showcasing Notfall Engineers' cutting-edge features such as:
-- Role-specific onboarding for Admins, Engineers, and Customers.
-- AI-driven task matching and dispatch.
-- Secure payment processing with blockchain integration.
-- Scalable architecture for future-proof building services engineering, maintenance and facilities management.
-- **RAMS and SLAs Integration**: Incorporating risk assessment, compliance checks, and SLAs for transparent service delivery.
-- **Live Updates**: Real-time task updates, notifications, and data flow visualisation with WebSocket support.

 ## **💻 Technology Stack**